 "I always have my Gray Kunz spoon available as part of my mise en place tools.
 I use the spoon to taste any sauces and to prepare dishes before serving them to our guests.
 It's always great to have a spoon ready to taste food that you're preparing for family, friends, and guests.
 It's important to ensure that food you're cooking meets your standards before serving it to them."

 Chef Neal Fraser of Redbird and Vibiana's Kitchen Essentials

 "A steel sauté pan is essential to get a hard sear on scallops, fish, and steaks.
 At Redbird, we use a steel sauté pan for the scallops on our dinner menu."

 "This is one of my must-haves for a lot of dishes.
-It’s great to use to get perfect lemon zest, for a bright gremolata, or as a topping for lemon ricotta pancakes.
-At Redbird, we use a microplane to finely grate the bottarga served on top of our shishito peppers."
+It’s great to use to get the perfect lemon zest, for a bright gremolata, or as a topping for lemon ricotta pancakes.
+At Redbird, we use a Microplane to finely grate the bottarga served on top of our shishito peppers."